BarthPaleologue/Blog/content/posts/hiding-secrets-in-open-source-games/index.md

 Absolutely unreadable... perfect!
 Now the source code of our function exists as this encrypted string, and no one can tell what it is unless they have the key.

+{{< callout warning >}}
-> Choosing the right passphrase is paramount!
+Choosing the right passphrase is paramount!
 An attacker using a simple dictionary for brute forcing would find the `secret` key in seconds.
 Prefer using an actual sentence, which will be dramatically harder to brute force.
+{{< /callout >}}

 ### Decryption